‘Cancer Blog of the Year’

 This defeatist attitude seems to have permeated today’s NHS, but would never have been allowed by Sister at Stanmore.
 The once-superb NHS service seems to have crumbled, but I was incredibly lucky that my dogs had made friends with Nigel, the dog belonging to Rev. David Brown, Senior Chaplain at the Royal Marsden Hospital.
 He had been on the Ethical Committee that originally approved Tamoxifen, and told me my side effects had been well-reported, particularly amongst European and American oncologists.

-It wasn’t until Macmillan published its report “Cured – but at what cost” in 2013 that I realised I was NOT the only person complaining of side effects from drugs.
+Finally, Macmillan has published “Cured – but at what cost“, and when I read this I realised I was NOT the only person complaining of side effects from drugs.
 Apparently 25% of cancer patients get them to a lesser or greater extent.

 It’s a sad reflection on how today’s NHS has been left behind; so Britain has some of worst post-cancer survival rates – bottom of the European league for most cancers.
 (National Audit Office, World Health Organisation, etc.)

 David’s network of contacts was immense; I would report a side effect, and he would say “you should go and see So-and-so – they are the experts”.
-As my job took me all over Europe, I was able to tap in to the best treatment for whatever side effect was hitting me.
+As my job took me all over Europe, I was able to tap into the best treatment for whatever side effect was hitting me, and consulted experts in cancer drug side effects in Austria, France, Germany, Italy and Switzerland.
+I was very lucky to be able to access these experts, and the more I travelled the more I realised our post cancer care is way behind other countries.
+Sad.

-Today, I can’t travel so easily, so am learning to dig out those medics in London who are intrigued and interested in helping us survivors who are reckoned to have long term side effects .
+Today, I can’t travel so easily, so am learning to dig out those medics in London who are intrigued and interested in helping survivors who have long term side effects .

 World Health Organisation (WHO)